I hear quite regularly from people who are worried that they could have

 I hear from people who have

 not develop CKD.
-They have heard that low protein may help CKD cats, so
+They have heard that a reduced protein intake may help CKD cats, so

 that feeding such foods may also prevent CKD.